 Digital marketing refers to the marketing activities delivered through digital channels like search engines, emails, digital advertising, content marketing, social media, and mobile apps etc.

 Even though the term got popularised in the 2000’s, digital marketing activities have been in existence around much longer.
 Marketers have already been using digital billboards since ages.
 Even emails and SMS were used to carry out marketing activities since 90’s.
 But the term digital marketing got its structure only after search engine like Google, social media websites like Facebook & Twitter, and mobile OS like iOS & Android established themselves permanently in the lives of the consumers.

 In today’s fast-changing scenario, there are various digital marketing strategies like search engine optimisation(SEO), pay-per-click advertising (PPC), social media marketing etc. that marketers use to drive traffic and get more leads.
 However, not many marketers know how to exploit the power of integrated digital marketing experience.

 Here’s a step by step digital marketing guide for beginners which offers a very comprehensive and crisp approach on how to find success using digital marketing.

 A Beginner’s Guide To Digital Marketing

-Companies are spending enormous amounts of money on digital marketing in 2018 and with smartphones becoming an integral part of the consumer’s life, it is only going to increase in future.
+Companies are spending enormous amounts of money on digital marketing today and with smartphones becoming an integral part of the consumer’s life, it is only going to increase in the future.

 Nevertheless, according to a report by smart insights, 49% of the organisations don’t have a clearly defined digital marketing strategy in place.